Writing's on the Wall (Sam Smith song)

-"Writing's on the Wall" is a song by English singer Sam Smith, written for the release of the 2015 James Bond film Spectre.
+"Writing's on the Wall" is a song by the English singer Sam Smith, written for the release of the 2015 James Bond film Spectre.
 The song was released as a digital download on 25 September 2015.
 The song was written by Smith and Jimmy Napes, and produced by the latter alongside Steve Fitzmaurice and Disclosure.

 "Writing's on the Wall" received mixed reviews from critics, some comparing it unfavourably to previous Bond theme songs.
 The mixed reception to the song led to Shirley Bassey trending on Twitter on the day it was released.
-Despite this, the single became the first Bond movie theme to reach number one in the UK Singles Chart.
+Despite this, the single became the first Bond movie theme to reach number one in the UK singles chart.
 It also reached the top 10 in a few other European countries, but unlike other James Bond film themes, it was not as successful outside Europe, only peaking at number 43 on the Canadian Hot 100 and in Australia and number 71 on the US Billboard Hot 100.
 Only the instrumental version of the song appeared on the film's official soundtrack album.
 The song won the Golden Globe Award for Best Original Song at the 73rd Golden Globe Awards and the Academy Award for Best Original Song at the 88th Academy Awards, making it the second consecutive Bond theme to win (after "Skyfall" by Adele from the film of the same name in 2012).

 Background and composition

 "Writing's on the Wall" was co-written by Sam Smith and Jimmy Napes in a single session: they wrote it in under half an hour and quickly recorded a demo.
 They were so pleased with Smith's vocal performance that they used it on the final release.
 On 8 September 2015, Sam Smith announced that they were singing the song for the James Bond film Spectre.
 They described performing the theme as "one of the highlights of my career".
-The English band Radiohead also composed a song for the film, "Spectre", which went unused.
+The English band Radiohead also composed a song for the film, "Spectre", which went unused, and Lana Del Rey unsuccessfully submitted a song titled "24" – instead, she eventually contributed "First Light" to the video game 007 First Light (2026).